tressacroaker/FullStackDogs/README.md

 And if you have time, try to finish each of the following.

-  -
-  * -Setup your html and css.
+  * Setup your html and css.
-  * -Make it so that you can see your data display on the view.
+  * Make it so that you can see your data display on the view.
-  * -Make it so that you can interact with your data from the front end.
+  * Make it so that you can interact with your data from the front end.
-  * -This includes getting your data and displaying it, posting new data, changing existing data, and deleting existing data.
+  * This includes getting your data and displaying it, posting new data, changing existing data, and deleting existing data.

 ##Copyright